The Benefits of Using Duplex Stainless Steels

-Wrought austenitic steels are prone to stress corrosion cracking and have a tendency to crack-before-break as a result of CLSCC and as these cracks can fill with residue it is not always possible to identify a leak.
-NeoNickel understands that the consequences of CLSCC can be costly and catastrophic and are dedicated to creating high quality alloys that bring peace of mind to our customers.
+Wrought austenitic steels are prone to stress corrosion cracking and have a tendency to crack-before-break as a result of CLSCC.
+As these cracks can fill with residue, it is not always possible to identify a leak.
+NeoNickel understands that the consequences of CLSCC can be costly and catastrophic, and are dedicated to creating high quality alloys that bring peace of mind to our customers.

 To learn more about Duplex Stainless Steels, contact a member of our team today and we’ll be happy to help you.